 In March 2016, GASB Issued Statement No. 81 "Irrevocable Split-Interest Agreements".
-This statement requires that a government that receives resources pursuant to an irrevocable split-interest agreement.
+This statement requires that a government that receives resources pursuant to an irrevocable split-interest agreement recognize assets, liabilities, and deferred inflows of resources at the inception of the agreement.
 Furthermore, this statement requires that a government recognize assets representing its beneficial interests in irrevocable split-interest agreements that are administered by a third party, if the government controls the present service capacity of the beneficial interests.
 This statement requires that a government recognize revenue when the resources become applicable to the reporting period.
 The requirements of this statement are effective for financial statements beginning after December 15, 2016, which requires the County and the Successor Agency to implement this statement in fiscal year 2017-18.